brknapp/Project_1/README.md

     ## # … with 20 more rows, and 11 more variables: Ratings.Value <chr>, Metascore <chr>, imdbRating <chr>, imdbVotes <chr>,
     ## #   imdbID <chr>, Type <chr>, DVD <chr>, BoxOffice <chr>, Production <chr>, Website <chr>, Response <chr>

-# Get the Data for Multiple Series
+# Get the Data for One or More Series

 Now, lets get all of the data for both Star Wars and Indiana Jones: